 This course covers selected works in British literature from the Romantic Period to the present.
-Emphasis is placed on historical background, cultural context, and literary analysis of selected
+Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
+Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.

-ENG 253 The Bible as Literature 0 3 Prerequisites: ENG 112, ENG 113, or ENG 114
+The Bible as Literature ENG 253 3 Prerequisites: ENG 112, ENG 113, or ENG 114